gilvent/phase-timeline/README.md

 # Phase Timeline Challenge
-Project is cloned from this [repo](https://github.com/phase-software/timeline-challenge).

 ## Running the project
+Project is cloned from this [repo](https://github.com/phase-software/timeline-challenge) and use npm to manage dependencies.

+Setup and run the project:

+1. Make sure Node and npm are installed.
+Recommended versions are `Node >= v18.20.4` and `npm >= 10.7.0`

-1. Run `npm install`
+2. Install dependencies `npm install`

-2. Run `npm start`
+3. Run the project using `npm run start`

 ## Testing
 This project use [Playwright](https://playwright.dev/docs/intro) to test behaviors on real browsers.

-### Setup
+Setup Playwright:
-1. Run `npx playwright install` and select `Y` when prompt to install browsers.
-This is required as Playwright use its own controlled browsers to run tests.

-### Run tests
+- Install Playwright-controlled browsers using `npx playwright install`.

+Running tests:

 1. Before running tests, make sure the project is run locally using `npm start`.

 2. Run all tests using `npx-playwright-test` or `npm run playwright:test`. <br>